-At the same time and for identical reasons (protecting the

-quality and responsibility of democratic life), there are good reasons to limit the publicizing of private life.
+At the same time and for identical reasons (protecting the quality and responsibility of democratic life), there are good reasons to limit the publicising of private life.
 When politicians' private lives are made public, it has very negative effects on political life.
-When revelations on private life dominate any other type of information, the general quality of public debate declines.
+When revelations with respect to private life dominate any other type of information, the general quality of public debate declines.
 There are many examples of this.
-For example, the Clinton-Lewinsky relationship marginalized the media's treatment of other questions like the new political proposals on social security, campaign finance, but especially the justification of the U.S. position on Iraq and the preparation for military intervention.
+For example, the Clinton-Lewinsky relationship marginalised the media's treatment of other questions, such as the new political proposals on social security, campaign finance, but especially the justification of the U.S. position on Iraq and the preparation for military intervention.

-There is no doubt that certain sexual behaviors should be more publicized than they are.
+There is no doubt that certain types of sexual behaviour should be publicised more than they are.
 Sexual harassment is not a private matter.
-Behaviors that have a uniquely private character in principle, become a topic of legitimate investigation when they violate the law.
+Behaviour that has a uniquely private character in principle, becomes a topic of legitimate investigation when it violates the law.
 However, with the exception of these concrete cases, excessive media coverage focused on politicians' private activities distracts our practices of democratic deliberation.
-The more attention that is focalized on the banal details of private life, the less we develop the capacity to assess the nuances of public life.
-Politicians' private lives act as a great distraction in profoundly depoliticized societies.
+The more attention is focussed on the banal details of private life, the less we develop the capacity to assess the nuances of public life.
+Politicians' private lives act as a great distraction in profoundly depoliticised societies.

-For that reason, when a media outlet questions whether it should or should not reveal a private behavior, the questions it should ask itself are: what effects would this have on the quality of our democratic life?
+For that reason, when a media outlet asks whether it should or should not reveal a private act, the questions it should ask itself are: what effects would this have on the quality of our democratic life?
 Is it knowledge that citizens should have in order to evaluate the actions of their representatives?
 If it must be done, does the degree of publicity match its relevance?

-When transparency is demanded, it is important not to forget that the powerful or the industries of transparency have ways in which to divulge information and images that produce the emotional reactions that are most favorable to them, in other words, provoking the intransparency that suits them.
-Taking politicians to the public stage does not eo ipso limit and control their power.
-The case of Berlusconi has been very illustrative in this regard: highlighting a leader's private life creates a spectacle that conceals the truly political considerations that should be in the public agenda.
-Berlusconi was permanently under the watchful eye of the media, but their intrusion on his life served, not to evaluate his political weaknesses, but to satisfy a certain hunger for scandals, which allowed us to overlook that which was truly important.
-As Michaël Foessel affirms, politicians entertain us with themselves so as not to have to talk about us [12].
+When transparency is demanded, it is important not to forget that the powerful or the industries of transparency have ways in which to divulge information and images that produce the emotional reactions that are most favourable to them, in other words, provoking the intransparency that suits them.
+Pushing politicians onto the public stage does not eo ipso limit and control their power.
+The case of Berlusconi has been highly illustrative in this regard: highlighting a leader's private life creates a spectacle that conceals the truly political considerations that should be on the public agenda.
+Berlusconi was permanently under the watchful eye of the media, but their intrusion in his life served not to evaluate his political weaknesses, but to satisfy a certain hunger for scandals, which allowed us to overlook that which was truly important.
+As Michaël Foessel affirms, politicians entertain us with themselves so as not to have to talk about us (2008).